CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-4-Regulatory-Compliance.md

 6. Select **Category**.
 You can decide to use existing one (for example: Security Center) or to create your own one. *The recommended approach is to use a custom one so you can quickly filter policy definitions and initiatives when needed (for example: Contoso)*.

-7. Select **Version** number.
+7. Provide **Version** number.
 Each policy definition and initiative contain a version in its metadata section.
 You can decide to have major versions (1.0), minor version (1.1) and so.
-See this file for additional instructions.
-Click **Next**.

 ![Benchmark Next](../Images/benchmark-create.png)

-8. Click on **Groups**, in this section you can define your groups and subgroups to be used in your initiative.
+8. On the **Initiative definition** blade click on **Groups**, in this section you can define your groups and subgroups to be used in your initiative.
 To add a new group, click on **Create Group**.

 9. Once you do that, you will be able to create a New Group.
 For this demonstration, we will name it **Group 1**.
 Next, click on **Create new** under Subgroup and name it **Sub-group1** and provide a description.
 Please note that additional metadata can be used as well.
 The location of the policyMetadata object that has additional details about the control and compliance domain.
 Click on **Save** to create the new group.